Tire Bale Home Engineering & Design

 New Mexico State Requirements

-- All construction shall comply with Guidance for Use of Scrap Tires In Civil Engineering Applications by New Mexico Environment Department, Environmetal Protection Dividion, Sold Wast Bureaw.
+- Tire Bales are designed as alternative material, as they are not explicitly listed in the International Building Code, or International Residential Code.
+Therefore, all construction shall comply with Guidance for Use of Scrap Tires In Civil Engineering Applications by the New Mexico Environment Department, Environmental Protection Division, Solid Waste Bureau.

 - Civil Engineering Applications that use tire bales or scrap tires must follow applicable federal, state, and local regulations.
 They must be constructed in a stable manner so that no scrap tires can break away from their parent structure and become “fugitives”.
 This Guidance provides practices that assist in meeting that end.
 A list of applicable statutes and regulations are provided, as well as New Mexico Environment Department (N MED) application forms.
 In general, both loose scrap tires and scrap tire bales must be anchored in order to prevent any movement of the resulting structure.
 Loose scrap tires should be filled with dirt, sand, rocks, or other inert material.
 In most applications, it is required that loose and baled scrap tires be covered with cement material as shown on these plans.